 You must, however, register with the authorities if you stay in the country longer than three months.
 Nordic citizens register with the local register office in Åland .
 Citizens of other EU countries as well as Switzerland and Liechtenstein register with the Finnish Immigration Service.
 To register you need to have a valid passport or a national identity document with you as well as a certificate of employment in Åland.

-If you are going to stay in Åland for more than 12 months you must make a notification of move to the local register office.
-Find out more about this:
+If you are going to stay in Åland for more than 12 months, you must make a notification of move to the local register office.
+Read more about this: